Skip to content

 • The createFile action lives here and calls the getUploadFileSignedURLFromS3 within it using your AWS credentials before passing it to the client.
 This function stores the files in the S3 bucket within folders named after the user’s ID, so that each user’s files are stored separately.

 • The getAllFilesByUser fetches all File information uploaded by the user.
-Note that the files do not exist in the app database, but rather the file data, name its key, which is used to fetch the file from S3
+Note that the files do not exist in the app database, but rather the file data, its name and its key, which is used to fetch the file from S3.

 Using Multer to upload files to your server